NileshGule/ABC2018/README.md

 # ABC2018
-Repo for Azure Boot Camp 2018 source code
+This Repository contains the complete source code of the demo used for Global Azure Boot Camp 2018 at Singapore.
+The event was held on 21 April 2018.